Wednesday, December 17, 2025

 We are the descendants of thousands of generations of humans who selfishly took their personal and family survival seriously.
 Expect that, not sainthood, to be our default setting.

-We harness that selfishness with societal constraints - laws, rules, systems - to keep it from turning into banditry, and the result is capitalism, based on markets where people exchange value for value in swaps that make sense to both parties.
+We harness and channel that selfishness with societal constraints - laws, rules, systems - to keep it from turning into banditry, and the result is capitalism, based on markets where people exchange value for value in swaps that benefit both parties.

-Taking us as we are, instead of as some would have us be, is why capitalism works and produces rising standards of living.
+Taking us as we are, instead of as some would wish us to be, is why capitalism works and produces rising standards of living.